BONBINOVNCH/BONBINOVNCH/README.md

 <h2 align="left">Hi 👋!
 My name is Max and I'm a Fronted Developer, from Ukraine.</h2>
 <p align="left">I am a young teenager who really want study programming.
 I may be don`t know many things but i love studing something new and intersting.
-So, i think programming for me it`s my path to a really good feature!</p>
+So, i think programming for me it`s my path in good feature!</p>

 ###